jrcreative/wp-webpack-script/site/docs/guides/adding-custom-env-variables.md

 - `.env` file at the root of your project.
 - Anything in `process.env` available during `yarn start` or `yarn build`.

-All variables starting with `WPAKCIO_` will be available in your application code without the `WPACKIO_` prefix.
+All variables starting with `WPACKIO_` will be available in your application code without the `WPACKIO_` prefix.
 So if you have `WPACKIO_SECRET_KEY` in your env, then you can access it from your app by `process.env.SECRET_KEY`.